zmike/zmike.github.io/_posts/2022-07-15-all-text-no-fun.md

 You knew it as soon as you opened up the page.

-I've said I was done with it a number of times, but deep down we all knew it was a lie.
+I've said I was done with it a number of times, but deep down we all knew that was a lie.

 Let's talk about XFB.